ashnak7994/customer-behavior-analysis/README.md

 3. Create a PostgreSQL database.
 4. Import the cleaned dataset into PostgreSQL.
 5. Execute the SQL queries available in the **sql** folder.
-6. Open the **Customer_Behavior.pbix** file using Power BI Desktop to explore the interactive dashboard.
+6. Open the **Customer_Behavior_Dashboard.pbix** file using Power BI Desktop to explore the interactive dashboard.

 ---